 Steamed Local Shrimp from Bubba Gumbo’s

 If sweet, succulent shrimp makes your mouth water, you’ll want to make your way to Bubba Gumbo’s.
-This local hidden gem is nestled next to the Tybee Island marina and a first stop for local fisherman and shrimpers dropping off their fresh catch of the day.
+This local hidden gem is nestled next to the Tybee Island marina and the first stop for local fisherman and shrimpers dropping off their fresh catch of the day.

 Shrimp Burger from Fannie’s on the Beach